 2. The Nursing Home and Senior Center Bingo Law

-One of the more interesting laws that Minnesota came up with was limiting nursing homes and senior centers to a maximum of two bingo games per week.
+One of the more interesting laws that Minnesota came up with was limiting senior care centers and nursing care facilities to a maximum of two bingo games per week.
 The law started in 1980 when charitable gaming was first introduced to these types of facilities in Minnesota.
 The same law also prohibited those visiting loved ones at nursing homes and senior centers from joining in on the game!
 Luckily, the ruling was reversed in 2015, which means that bingo is now a free game in these facilities.

 3. The No Standing in the Roadway Law

 Minnesota statute 169.22, titled “Hitchhiking; Solicitation of Business,” states, “No person shall stand in a roadway for the purpose of soliciting a ride from the driver of any private vehicle.”
 This weird Minnesota law was formed long ago and remains relevant to this day.
 You’d better make sure you stay on the sidewalk if you’re conducting business in Minnesota!